-Depending on your partner to fulfil all your needs can put excessive pressure on them and vice-versa.
+Depending on your partner to fulfill all your needs can put excessive pressure on them and vice-versa.
 That’s why it is imperative to have an inner circle of people you can depend on and turn to for emotional support and advice.

 To build an interdependent relationship, you must take time to socialize with friends, family and co-workers.
 This will help you embrace the fact that romantic partners don’t have to do everything together or be involved in every aspect of each other’s life.